atindale/sas-batch-executor/readme.md

 ## Process

-`run_jobs.sas` is executed every day, when the a marker file is created.
+The job `run_jobs.sas` should be scheduled to execute in the morning and afternoon each day.
+This should be done using whatever scheduling tool is available, such as the built-in Windows Task Scheduler or Cron.

+The `Batch` directory should be exposed via a file share so that end users can drop their code in it.

-Directory list of parms directory which should contain a file for each “flow”
+The parms directory which should contain two files for each “flow”:

 - Job1.mail
 - Job1.run